xpack/update-checker-ts/README.md

 A recent [Node.js](https://nodejs.org) (>=14.13), since the TypeScript code is compiled into ECMAScript 2020 code with ES6 modules.

-## Easy install
+## Install

 The module is available as [`@xpack/update-checker`](https://www.npmjs.com/package/@xpack/update-checker/) from the public [`npmjs`](https://www.npmjs.com) repository;
-it can be added as a dependency to any JavaScript or TypeScript project with `npm install`:
+it can be added as a dependency to any TypeScript or JavaScript project with `npm install`:

 ```console